rymanderson/drone_awe/README.md

 ### Simulation/
 This directory contains the following:
 * scripts used to model the range of a particular drone
-* the `Power` class
-	* class variables describe
-		* baseline power consumption
-		* an array of 'correction' objects used to modify the power consumption class variable due to weather or other effects (these could be the weather effect classes, actually)
-		* total power consumption
-	* class methods are used to update the total power consumption class variable
-	* class variables may be constant (for speed and simplicity) or vary with time in simulation
 * the `Simulation` class
 	* class variables describe
 		* start time